What is Corporate Social Responsibility (CSR) and Why Does It Matter?

 While he might not be the actual head of the monolithic software firm any longer, Bill Gates is inextricably linked to his creation in many ways.
 One of those is that the company benefits a lot from the charitable actions of its founder, who’s involved in many different causes, including the Bill and Melinda Gates Foundation.
 In 2017 alone, Gates donated $4.6 billion in Microsoft shares, rumored to be destined for the aforementioned foundation.

-As a company, Tesla has more or less built itself on the premise of environmentalism.
+As a socially responsible business, Tesla has more or less built itself on the premise of social impact through environmentalism and renewable energy.
 Its most well-known products are a series of electric cars, which promise eco-friendly transportation.
 Elon Musk has also been involved in a variety of other society-improving causes, such as his plan for an underground hyper-loop, but to mixed success.
+Environmental sustainability takes a lot of moving parts to properly achieve an environmentally friendly world.

 The Benefits of Corporate Social Responsibility